 Writes a raw binary matrix element file from the specified checkpoint file.
 The default extension for the output file is .dat.

-Writes the Fortran unformatted matrix element file using 4-byte integers in the output file even if Gaussian is using 8-byte integers (i.e., on a 64-bit machine). formchk -matrix -i4 is needed if the file is to be read using the example Fortran and Python code in the gauopen directory because they are compiled with 4-byte integers.
-If the file is to be read by some other program, whether -i4 is needed depends on the size of integers in that program.
+Writes the Fortran unformatted matrix element file using 4-byte or 8-byte integers (respectively) in the output file even if Gaussian is a different size integer. formchk -matrix -i4 is needed if the file is to be read using the example Fortran and Python code in the gauopen directory because they are compiled with 4-byte integers.
+If the file is to be read by some other program, whether which/any option is needed depends on the size of integers in that program.

 When combined with the -matrix or -rawmatrix option, includes the contents of the specified internal Gaussian file(s) within the generated matrix element file.
 For example, the following option: